tolitius/chazel/README.md

 ### Is Fast

-Continuous query cache can be created on the cluster member as well as on the cluster client.
+Continuous query cache can be created on a cluster member as well as on a cluster client.
 And when it is created on the client, given that there is enough memory to keep the cache, it really gains client a lot of performance.

-Let's connect as a client to a remote cluster (that has Jedis on its classpath):
+Let's connect as a client to a remote cluster (that has Jedi type on its classpath):

 ```clojure
 => (def client (client-instance {:hosts ["remote-hz-cluster.host"] :group-name "dev" :group-password "dev-pass"}))